 - Fill the ice cube trays with this puree and cover it firmly with cellophane.
-Place it in the freezer and wait till it freezes.
+Place it in the freezer and wait till they freeze.

 - After they are frozen, take the cubes out of the trays.
-Put them inside ziplocs and make sure to write the content of the bag as well as the date.
+Put them inside ziploc bags and make sure to write the content of the bag as well as the date.
 When closing the ziplocs, make sure to take the air out for freshness.

 - Later, when you need, take it out of the freezer and put it in the refrigerator to thaw or heat it in the microwave and feed your baby.
 Veggie puree is ready in 5 minutes.
 After taking it out of the microwave, stir thoroughly to make sure there isn’t a hot spot left so you don’t burn your baby’s tongue.